Indefinite causal order enables perfect quantum communication with zero capacity channels: Proof of Theorem

-where $\sigma$ is a density matrix and $p= |c_0|^2$.
+where $\tau$ is a density matrix and $p= |c_0|^2$.

-We now show that the Knill-Laflamme condition (\ref{KL}) implies that the Kraus representation of $\map E$ contains at most two linearly independent operators. \begin{lemma} For every unit vector $|\gamma\>\in\C^2 $, if the switched channel $\map S_{|\gamma\>\<\gamma|} ( \map E, \map E)$ satisfies the Knill-Laflamme condition (\ref{KL}), then $\map E$ has at most two linearly independent Kraus operators. \end{lemma} \Proof For an arbitrary channel $\map C$ with arbitrary input and output Hilbert spaces $\spc H_{\rm in}$ and $\spc H_{\rm out}$, error correction on arbitrary inputs is possible only if quantum packing bound
+Now, let us restrict our attention to the qubit case $d_A = 2$.
+In this case, the Knill-Laflamme condition implies that the Kraus representation of $\map E$ contains at most two linearly independent operators. \begin{lemma} For every unit vector $|\gamma\>\in\C^2 $, if the channel $\map S_{|\gamma\>\<\gamma|} ( \map E, \map E)$ satisfies the Knill-Laflamme condition (\ref{KL}), then $\map E$ has at most two linearly independent Kraus operators. \end{lemma} The proof is provided in Appendix \ref{a3}.